 This means with professional treatments you need many fewer sessions to see results.
 Most doctors recommend 3 to 5 for non-ablative lasers.
 And there’s a few days recovery before your skin heals and is back to normal.
 With home lasers you need many more treatments, but your skin heals quickly within 24 hours.

 So, this is all good stuff.
-Home devices are designed to keep us safe, work with minimal discomfort, repair fast and still give visible results overtime.
+Home devices are designed to:

 You can try one of these clinically-proven safe and effective home devices:

-For full face; crow’s feet, mouth & forehead wrinkles, smooth, firm & radiant skin
+✔️ For full face; crow’s feet (but not under-eye area), mouth & forehead wrinkles.

-For small areas; crow’s feet & under eye bags, mouth & forehead wrinkles, smooth, firm & supple eye area
+✔️ For small & precise facial areas; crow’s feet & under eye bags, upper-lip, mouth & forehead wrinkles

 References & sources